jrhoun/liferay-learn/docs/commerce/2.x/en/README.md

 Managing product pricing is flexible through the use of [Price Lists](./user-guide/catalog/creating-a-price-list.md) and [Tiered Pricing](./user-guide/catalog/adding-tiered-pricing.md) - all of which can be tailored to meet unique customer needs.

-## B2B Focused Account Management and Purchasing Workflow
+## B2B Focused Account Management and Purchasing Workflows

 Liferay Commerce is optimized for business-to-business transactions with features designed to address B2B needs.
 [Accounts](./user-guide/customers/introduction-to-accounts.md), [Account Groups](./user-guide/customers/creating-a-new-account-group.md), and [Account Roles](./user-guide/customers/account-roles.md) work together to ensure that customer needs are met with tailored experiences, self-service, and purchasing workflows.

 ![User role selection](./introduction-to-liferay-commerce/images/05.png)

-## Order Management and Sales
+## Order Management

 Liferay Commerce offers Order Management that enables buyers and sellers to prepare, place, approve, transmit, and fulfill orders.